 CDX-301 is a FMS-like tyrosine kinase 3 ligand (Flt3L) that we licensed from Amgen in March 2009.
 CDX-301 is a growth factor for stem cells and immune cells called dendritic cells.
 Based on previous experience with this molecule, we believe that CDX-301 has considerable opportunity in various transplant settings as a stem cell mobilizing agent.
 In addition, CDX-301 is an immune modulating molecule that increases the numbers and activity of specific types of immune cells.
 We believe CDX-301 has significant opportunity for synergistic development in combination with proprietary molecules in our portfolio.
-We expect to initiate a Phase 1 trial in healthy subjects with CDX-301 during the fourth quarter of 2010.
+We expect to file an Investigational New Drug ("IND") application during the fourth quarter of 2010 and are engaged in discussions with collaborators to re-initiate the clinical development of CDX-301.

 We have entered into a License Agreement with the University of Southampton, UK, to develop human antibodies to CD27, a potentially important target for immunotherapy of various cancers.
 In preclinical models, antibodies to CD27 alone have been shown to mediate anti-tumor effects, and may be particularly effective in combination with other immunotherapy.
 CD27 is a critical molecule in the activation pathway of lymphocytes.
-It is downstream from CD40, and may provide a novel way to regulate the immune responses.
-Engaging CD27 with the appropriate monoclonal antibody has proven highly effective at promoting anti-cancer immunity in mouse models.
-We are evaluating new human monoclonal antibodies in preclinical models.
+It acts downstream from CD40 and may provide a novel way to regulate the immune responses.
+In September 2010, we exercised an option under our Research and Commercialization Agreement with Medarex, whereby we have a commercial license to the human antibody technology specifically for our CD27 antibody.
+Preclinical models with our human monoclonal antibody to CD27 have demonstrated immune cell activation and anti-tumor responses.

-CDX-014 (formerly CR014-vcMMAE) is a fully-human monoclonal ADC that targets TIM-1, an immunomudulatory protein that appears to down regulate immune response to tumors.
+CDX-014 is a fully-human monoclonal ADC that targets TIM-1, an immunomudulatory protein that appears to down regulate immune response to tumors.
 The antibody, CDX-014, is linked to a potent chemotherapeutic, monomethyl auristatin E (MMAE), using Seattle Genetics' proprietary technology.
 The ADC is designed to be stable in the bloodstream, but to release MMAE upon internalization into TIM-1-expressing tumor cells, resulting in a targeted cell-killing effect.
 CDX-014 has shown potent activity in preclinical models of ovarian and renal cancer.
 We acquired the rights to CDX-014 in connection with the CuraGen Merger.